Background pattern

 The reconstituted product should always be visually inspected before administration to verify the absence of foreign particles or discoloration.

-Use aseptic technique!
+Use an aseptic technique!

-The disposal of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.
+Disposal of unused medicinal products and all materials that have come into contact with them should be carried out in accordance with local regulations.

 Prescription required